USS Almaack: Under continued air attack

-Minutes later, another suicider appeared; Almaack opened fire with all port guns as the enemy plane—identified as either a "Judy" (Yokosuka D4Y carrier attack plane) or "Val"—seemed bent on crashing the next ship astern in the formation.
+Minutes later, another suicide plane appeared; Almaack opened fire with all port guns as the enemy plane—identified as either a "Judy" (Yokosuka D4Y carrier attack plane) or "Val"—seemed bent on crashing the next ship astern in the formation.
 Gunfire from the ships, however, splashed the kamikaze 1500 yd off the port bow.

 On S-day, 9 January 1945, Almaack went to general quarters twice during the 0400-0800 watch before executing her deployment for the approach disposition and hoisting her boats to the rail.
 Lowering her landing craft within a half-hour, Almaack anchored in transport area "C", Lingayen Gulf, and at 0745 sighted three Japanese planes in the vicinity, one of which crashed the nearby light cruiser USS Columbia (CL-56).
 Before the day was over, Almaack's men would see two more victims of the relentless Japanese aerial attacks, the battleship USS Mississippi (BB-41) and the Australian heavy cruiser HMAS Australia (D84), both crashed by Japanese suiciders.

 In the meantime, Almaack commenced working her cargo at 0825 after she had opened her hatches and sent boats allocated to other ships for the assault phase.
 She commenced her initial unloading of equipment from the Army's 148th Regimental Combat Team (RCT) at 0825, shortly after her beach party shoved off to take up its position ashore.
 Shifting to transport area "M" two hours later to continue to work cargo, LCT-1070 came alongside to assist the ship in the cargo-handling evolution.
 She continued working cargo for the remainder of the day, going to general quarters twice more before the day was out.

 Early the following day, Almaack took USS Barton (DD-722) alongside at 0210 and commenced fueling her at 0225, before she logged in evidence of further Japanese activity to attempt to disrupt the landings: LST-925 reported being attacked by an enemy torpedo boat; USS Robinson (DD-562) was attacked by the same type of craft, and the transport USS Warhawk (AP-168) suffered damage from a Japanese suicide motor boat.
 Soon after these occurrences, at 0457, Almaack extinguished lights in her cargo holds and ceased cargo operations and boat movements.
 Barton cast off at 0640, a half-hour after she completed fueling.